vi/bpg2hevc/README.md

 The tool was created to process my own files, which are rather uniform, and may fail to handle arbitrary BPG files.

 * Only basic BPG files are supported: no alpha, no animations, only one specific colourspace, etc.
 * Most things are just hard coded - only picture width and height are handled carefully.
-BPG files that were encoded differently (e.g. non-default `-m` or `-b`) may fail to be converted.
+BPG files that were encoded differently (e.g. non-default `-m` or `-b` or not x265 encoder) may fail to be converted.

 ## Installation